 There are a number of different ways MIT employees can form groups to connect with others, including informal social groups, cohort groups for alumni of specific learning programs and ERGs.
-To learn more, see the Framework for MIT Employee Affiliations (PDF).
+To learn more, see the Framework for MIT Employee Affiliations (below).

 ERGs help to create an inclusive workplace by:

 - Serving as a vehicle for leveraging MIT's distributed leadership model

 - Contributing to an inclusive workplace through recruiting and retention, and by providing an informal welcome to new employees and networking and mentoring opportunities for their members

 - Creating an open forum for staff who share common interests/concerns to meet and support one another

 - Providing a resource to MIT leadership regarding staff/community issues, needs, and policies

 ERG co-leads participated in a workshop on ERGs at the 2013 Institute Diversity Summit.
 In addition, activities have included: